turingschool/front-end-curriculum/lessons/module-2/es5-vs-es6.md

 ### Hoisting

-Another difference between `var` vs. `let` and `const` is that variables declared with let/const will not be hoisted to the top of their scope in the same way `var` is.
-Instead, if you try to access a variable declared with `let` or `const` before it's declared, you will get a `ReferenceError`
+Another difference between `var` vs. `let` and `const` is that variables declared with let/const will not respond to hoisting in the same way `var` does.
+Instead, if you try to access a variable declared with `let` or `const` before it's declared, you will get a `ReferenceError: Cannot access <variableName> before initialization`.